 Dr. David P. Haney was appointed the 13th president of Centenary University in July 2016, after most recently serving as the Vice President for Academic Affairs at Emory & Henry College, a liberal arts college in Southwest Virginia.

-At Emory & Henry College, Dr. Haney led the development of a strategic initiative for project-based liberal education, supported by a $100,000 grant from the Andrew W. Mellon Foundation.
-Much of his effort as Chief Academic Officer was dedicated to the expansion of the college through graduate programs in health education, including the development of a school of health sciences on the campus of a former hospital, whose first program, a doctorate in physical therapy, began in fall 2015.
-He raised $600,000 to hire a founding Dean and helped secure a $5 million commitment for support of health sciences programs.
+At Emory & Henry College, Dr. Haney led the development of a strategic initiative for project-based liberal education and expanded academic programs in graduate health education, developing a school of health sciences on the campus of a former hospital.
 He played a leadership role in the acquisition of an equestrian program, the development of an environmental field station, the establishment of a partnership with the Rensselaerville Institute, the expansion of community engagement initiatives, the growth of the honors program and the expansion of international education.
-He also led an academic program prioritization process and several strategic planning initiatives and he worked on regional and professional accreditation issues.

 During his first months at Centenary, Dr. Haney has reorganized the university’s senior administration so as to support new initiatives in curriculum, international education, campus business practices, and collaboration with other institutions and the community.
 Using the principles of human-centered design, he is leading a campus-wide strategic planning process that emphasizes educational value, innovation, organizational health, fiscal responsibility, and community engagement.
 He has met with the staff and faculty of every department on campus, and he has visited local and state officials as well as presidents of other institutions of higher education in our region.